AI/automation ethics glossary

 Autonomous weapons

-Autonomous weapons (or Lethal autonomous weapons or 'LAWS') refers to the design, development, and deployment of lethal weapons systems that can select and engage military and other human and non-human targets with little or no human control.
+Autonomous weapons (aka Lethal autonomous weapons or 'LAWS') refers to the design, development, and deployment of lethal systems that can select and engage military and other human and non-human targets with little or no human control.

 Autonomous weapons exist on a spectrum from semi-autonomous systems (where a human approves final action) to fully autonomous systems that operate from target identification to lethal engagement without any human input.